 Making Things Easy

-The image above is a wonderful example of something I love to do.
-In the same way as the plant doodle above, this mandala like drawing would make a wonderful meditation piece.
+The mandala above is a wonderful example of something I love to do.
+In the same way as the plant doodle above, this mandala drawing would make a wonderful meditation piece.

 Realism Isn’t Important